Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Coarse-to-Fine Framework

-\end{footnotesize}where $\delta = \theta(\textbf{q}_j \! - \! \textbf{p}_i)$ is the point positional embedding and $\theta$ projects relative position to the feature space. $\gamma, \varphi, \psi$ and $\alpha$ are point-wise MLPs or linear projections that changes the feature dimension. $\rho$ is a normalization function such as \textit{softmax} and it computes an attention weight vector for every feature channels. $\odot$ represents Hadamard product.
+where $\delta \in \mathbb{R}^{d_p}$ is point position embedding $\theta(\textbf{q}_j \! - \! \textbf{p}_i)$, projecting the relative position to feature space. $\varphi, \psi$ and $\alpha$ are linear projection functions to generate \textit{Query}, \textit{Key} and \textit{Value}. $\gamma$ produces an attention weight vector for each \textit{Query}-\textit{Key} pair to modulate individual feature channels. $\rho$ is a \textit{softmax} function that operates on each point set $G^{\textbf{P}}_j$ to normalize the attention weights.
+All the functions keep the number of feature channels as ${d_p}$. $\odot$ represents Hadamard product.